 Nothing Here To Stress About

-I’d just like to stress that even though I know it has often been stressed that stressing about stress is more of a stress than the original stress that caused your stress, it should also be stressed that it can be quite stressful for some people to have it stressed to them that they should not stress about their stress, as some are already so so stressed that it’s hard not to stress even about stress and so, rather than stressing over not stressing, it helps to de-stress by doing things that lower stress and then you will be naturally less stressed, even about stress.
-I cannot stress this enough…
+I’d just like to stress that even though it’s often stressed that stressing about stress is more of a stress than the original stress that caused your stress, it should be stressed that it’s quite stressful for some to have it stressed to them that they shouldn’t stress about their stress, as they’re already so so stressed that it’s hard not to stress even about stress, and so rather than stressing over not stressing, it helps to de-stress by doing things that lower stress so you’ll be naturally less stressed, even about the stress.
+I cannot stress this enough!

 1. Increase daily salt consumption.

-2. Consume lots of sugar from sweet ripe fruits, fruit juice, milk, honey, and white sugar – if you’re really brave, try having a coke.
+2. Consume lots of sugar from sweet ripe fruits, fruit juice, milk, honey, and white sugar – if you’re brave, try a coke.

 3. Drink coffee with plenty of sugar – and milk if you like – or have it with a meal.

 3.5.
 Avoid all polyunsaturated fats, including fish oil.

 4. Limit consumption of difficult-to-digest fibrous and starchy foods (like seeds, nuts, beans, legumes and undercooked grains and vegetables) filled with stress-promoting unsaturated fats and other toxic substances.